If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 Spray it directly onto the aphids.
 The solution kills them on contact.

-However, be very careful to avoid spraying the vinegar solution on sensitive plants, as it may damage them.
-Test a small area first to see if it causes a leaf burn.
+However, do not spray the vinegar solution on sensitive plants, as it may damage them.
+Test a small area first to see if it causes leaf burn.

-Vinegar makes a great natural pesticide for roses and other plants when used properly.
+Vinegar is an excellent natural pesticide for roses and other plants.

 9. Neem Oil